 But all that pales when compared to my calling into ministry.
-In 2007, I “gave up” singing to begin study toward a Master of Divinity degree.
-As I made my way through seminary and discovered a deepening sense that God asks more of us than we are usually willing to give, I began to recognize that everything I ever learned about the art of singing and the practice of teaching applied to ministry.
+As I made my way through seminary and began to realize that when God asks for our ‘all’ God means all, I began to recognize that everything I ever learned about the art of singing and the practice of teaching applied to ministry.
 I still sing every day, and I hope you do, too.

 I hang out on Twitter sometimes (@pastorsings), if you’d rather interact there than here on the blog.